Shrey-ansh10/FastAPI/notes.md

 5. "uvicorn main:app --reload" -> starts the server on local host

 # 4 main Operations we do:
-1. Create - to create new records
+1. Create - to create new records -> POST method
-2. Read - to retrieve and read data
+2. Read - to retrieve and read data -> GET method
-3. Update - to change/update data
+3. Update - to change/update data -> PUT method
-4. Delete - to delete record/data
+4. Delete - to delete record/data -> DELETE method

 ## PATH PARAMETERS:
 - Parameters that are retrieved from URL and is used to get specific data